Nikhilreddy1011/7-Days-Backend-Challenge/Day-03-Real-Time-Chat/README.md

 **Nikhil Reddy**

-Backend Developer | MERN Stack Developer
+Backend Developer | MERN Stack Developer | AI & ML Enthusiast

-7 Days Backend Challenge 🚀
+🌟 7 Days Backend Challenge

+Building production-ready backend projects for seven consecutive days to strengthen backend development skills, system design understanding, and scalable application architecture.

+If you found this project helpful, consider giving it a ⭐ on GitHub.
+Your support is appreciated!